-Adapt—or go extinct—is no longer a far-off warning for the next few years, but has arrived in 2021.
+Adapt—or go extinct—is no longer a far-off warning for the next few years.
+It arrived in 2021.
 The last year revealed that adaption is a necessity.

 And, automating the contract management process is a key support to the way businesses will need to adapt this year as well as in the future.

-#1 Shorten the Contact Lifecycle While Creating More Local Supply Chains
+1. Shorten the Contract Lifecycle While Creating More Local Supply Chains

-The need for a return to a more localized model of suppliers means that contract negotiation and easier contract management for both sub-contract supplier agreements and new supplier agreements has increased.
+The need for a return to a more localized model of suppliers means that contract negotiation and easier contract management for both sub-contract supplier agreements and new supplier agreements is on the rise.

 Automating the contract management process shortens the life cycle of a procurement agreement by: